 At Origin Active Lifestyle Communities, we believe that the quality of life a person experiences in their later years can drastically improve by staying active and engaged in life.
-While longevity may seem like something you can’t control, some habits known to promote a healthy and active lifestyle have also been linked to increased longevity!
+While longevity may seem like something you can’t control, habits that are known to promote a healthy and active lifestyle have also been linked to increased longevity!

 Origin Active Lifestyle Communities offer active senior living services throughout Western Canada.
 We are dedicated to promoting active and healthy aging and committed to making positive changes in our communities in the way people view aging, living, and healthy lifestyles.
 We want to share four tips that can help you stay engaged, improve your quality of life, and increase longevity.